espocrm/documentation/administration/formula.md

 To edit formula follow Administration > Entity Manager > dropdown menu at the right on the row of needed entity > Formula.

+You also might need to set fields, that supposed to be calculated, Read-only via Entity Manager.

 ## Syntax